 If possible, go to any physical, occupational or speech therapy sessions.
 Watch and take notes on what the therapist asks them to work on.
 Ask if there are exercises you can help them practice outside of the sessions.

-Whenever possible, ask your older adult to take short walks or practice therapy exercises.
+Whenever possible, ask your loved one to take short walks or practice therapy exercises.
 With you at their side to keep them steady and safe, they’ll be able to increase their activity level and speed recovery.

-Has your older adult ever been hospitalized?
+Has an older relative been hospitalized recently?
 What worked well to support them while they recovered?
 Please share any tips you may have in the comments below.

 Tags Getting Older